plekakis/tiny8/README.md

 # What?
 A header-only CHIP-8 interpreter.

+Many thanks to https://github.com/Timendus/chip8-test-suite for the test suite.

 # Why?
 For fun mostly, I really needed a break from another project of mine.